 They were gay men and lesbians.

 Obama is a democratically elected leader whose campaign elicited unprecedented levels of participation and donations, many from people who had previously been excluded from, or not participated in, the electoral system.

 He is proposing to reform a health care system that many say is broken.

-To link Obama’s proposal and Hitler’s actions two men not only distorts the issue to the point where rational discussion becomes difficult, if not impossible, it also demeans the suffering of Hitler’s victims.
+To link Obama’s proposal and Hitler’s actions not only distorts the issue to the point where rational discussion becomes difficult, if not impossible, it also demeans the suffering of Hitler’s victims.

 We are talking about people like Ava Kadishshon Schieber, who survived by pretending she was deaf and mute for four years on a Serbian farm, only to find out after the war that her father and sister had been killed.